Here's what you need to know to get started with your divorce or dissolution of marriage in Ohio.

 Divorces in Ohio take longer than dissolutions—usually at least four months, and some can take up to two years.
 Also, divorces tend to be more expensive—because they have to prove the grounds for divorce, parties often choose to hire attorneys to present their case to the court.
 To get details about how to file a divorce in Ohio, visit Ohio Legal Help's website.

-It's a good idea to check with the clerk of the court to confirm what forms you need to file.
+It's also a good idea to check with the court clerk to confirm what forms you need to file.
 The forms will differ slightly for divorce and dissolution, and additional forms are required when you have children.
 At a minimum, you'll need to file a:

 If you're filing for dissolution, you will also need to file a separation agreement.